$35 an Hour is How Much a Year?

 Is $35 an Hour Good Pay?

-At $35 per hour, you're earning $72,800 annually—well above the median income.
-This wage allows for comfortable living in most areas, significant savings potential, and financial flexibility.
+At $35 per hour, you're earning $72,800 annually, a strong wage in most regions.
+This income allows for comfortable living in most areas, significant savings potential, and financial flexibility.

 After Taxes: What You'll Actually Take Home